-This model is a theoretical construction of teaching activities in a teaching relationship that can be classified and recognized as a form (patterns of activity).
-These didactic forms are expressed in words by didacticians and subject didacticians that show a particular level of abstraction.
-Van der Stoep has eminently differentiated among creative expressions in language, fundamental form, principle, category and methods as theoretical structures for constructing a didactic and subject didactic theory.
+This model is a theoretical construction of teaching activities in a teaching relationship which is classified and recognized as a form (patterns of activity).
+These didactic forms are expressed in words by didacticians, and subject didacticians which show a level of abstraction.
+Van der Stoep has eminently differentiated among creative expressions in language, fundamental form, principle, category, and methods as theoretical structures for constructing a didactic and subject didactic theory.

 It is especially the subject didactician's task to identify and take stock, through analysis, of the modalities of teaching and learning.
-This describing of the variations of teaching and learning in connection with the nature of the subject are also linguistically formulated but really have to be practical in nature.
-The following theoretical model organizes concepts of didacticians and subject didacticians in their interrelatedness.
-The aim of the model is to demonstrate especially the connections among lesson content, the course of the lesson, lesson modality and lesson form as a theoretical structure in connection with variations in teaching and learning.
+This describing of the variations of teaching and learning, in connection with the nature of the subject are also linguistically formulated but must be specific.
+The following theoretical model organizes concepts of didacticians, and subject didacticians in their interrelatedness.
+The aim of the model is to demonstrate especially the connections among lesson content, the course of the lesson, lesson modality, and lesson form as a theoretical structure in connection with variations in teaching and learning.